 |The disclosure, documentation, and compliance requirements are substantial, even with accredited investors.

 Some angels may not share the vision of the management team, especially if things aren’t going as planned.
 Sometimes this can be good; other times it can be a distraction.

 |11.
 Equity Crowdfunding||Equity crowdfunding is the public offering of shares of a company, typically through a crowdfunding website.
 Although selling securities in the U.S. is a highly regulated activity, the Title IV of the JOBS Act has made the process easier.

 Regulation D, Rule 506(c), allows private companies to crowdfund capital from accredited investors (see Angel Investors above).

 Regulation A+ of Title IV allows private companies to crowdfund up to $50 million equity capital from the general public, not just accredited investors, but only after registering the offering with the SEC (which is why this is characterized as a “mini-IPO”).

-Examples include sites like SeedInvest, AngelList, Gust, and Crowdfunder.
+Examples include sites like SeedInvest, AngelList, and Gust.

 |Same as Angel Investors.||Same as Angel Investors.||Same as Angel Investors.||Same as Angel Investors.||If Angel Investors are right for a business, then equity crowdfunding is an easy way to get exposed to a large number of angel investors at once.